Different Yarns for Different Knitting Machines.

 7-8 wraps per inch

-TENSION TYPE 7-9 on 9mm (bulky bed machines)
+TENSION 7-9 on 9mm (bulky bed knitting machines)

-In the hand knitting supply shops (not discount marts), you can find wonderful quality worsted weight yarns.
+In your local yarn stores, you can find wonderful quality bulky weight yarns.
 Mohair with long strands knit at this gauge.
 The stitches need to be loose enough for the to fur.

 Hand knit needles US 10-17